 In order for the assay results to be considered valid the following criteria should be met:

-- 1. The absorbance (OD) of calibrator 0 ng/ml should be \geq 1.3. - Four out of six quality control pools should be within the established ranges.
+- 1. The absorbance (OD) of calibrator A should be > 1.3 - 2.
+Four out of six quality control pools should be within the established ranges.

 12.0 RISK ANALYSIS